melissa230370/ImMelissa.github.io/README.md

 ## Introduction

 I'm passionate about building creative, interactive and innovative portfolio for Fine Arts.
 Through my GitHub profile, I share my projects, explore new technologies, and collaborate with others in the community.
+My expertise spans front-end development, where I excel in HTML, CSS, and JavaScript, as well as back-end technologies like Python.
+I'm dedicated to pushing the boundaries of digital art presentation while ensuring seamless functionality and user experience.
+Join me on this journey of innovation and creativity!

 ---